chinchang/kushagra.dev/about.md

 नमस्ते (Namaste/Hello)

 I am <strong>Kushagra Gour</strong> a.k.a.
 Chin Chang (on the Internet).
 I live in India, working as an Indie Product Maker, building [CSSBattle](https://cssbattle.dev) & [some other stuff](/lab/).
 I am Creative Problem-solver by skill and Frontend Developer by profession.
+I also run an MVP development agency called [MVPAgent](https://mvpagent.dev).

 I like to write [code](https://github.com/chinchang) and build things that people love to use.
 I like [making games](/games).
 I love to [draw](https://www.instagram.com/p/CYdP0GRP28d/) and [play Piano](https://www.youtube.com/watch?v=mso-9k2g_j8).